 - Miracle Mile

 Las Vegas Big Bus Tour information can be found here.

 Your expert guides will again provide great background knowledge into this incredible feat of engineering.
-After the tour, you will have a couple of hours to yourself to walk across the dam to the Arizona side and experience it from every angle as well as visit the gift shop.
+After the tour, you will have a couple of hours to walk across the dam to the Arizona side, experience it from every angle, and visit the gift shop.

 Take a Trip to the Grand Canyon

 On one of your days, you can get away from Las Vegas entirely and visit the Grand Canyon.
 December is a great month to visit the Grand Canyon, as this is just about as uncrowded as the canyon rim will ever get.
 You’ll be visiting either the south or west rim; along the way, you will see many other sights, such as the: